Netflix Persuasion (2022) Trailer Review

 "At least--shake hands."

-Positive: Hurt's take on Rochester reminds the viewer of one important thing: he is lonely.
-In this adaptation, Rochester has to learn how to connect intimately with another person.
+Positive: I used to dislike Hurt’s turn as Rochester, but recent viewings have allowed me to appreciate the nuances of his acting.
+Hurt's take on the character reminds viewers of one important thing: Rochester is lonely.
+He plays Rochester as someone learning to connect intimately with another person.
 Sometimes it is a halting, even awkward, process.
 Both Hurt and Gainsbourg’s portrayals are 'otherworldly' in the sense that the characters have become accustomed to living with their own thoughts.
-In Jane, Hurt's Rochester has found someone with which to share his.
-We see Rochester unburden the griefs of loneliness and betrayal almost without thinking, and we feel the relief it gives him.
-When Hurt's Rochester lays his face against Gainsbourg's during the proposal, it isn't the explosive moment that many readers might imagine, or that other actors choose to portray.
-Rather, it is a healing moment in which Jane and Rochester finally allow themselves to connect—to caress and be caressed—after years of isolation.
+Hurts translates Rochester less through expression and more through embodiment.
+Physically, Rochester appears almost bent over with the cares of the world.
+He moves and speaks as if the past is bearing down on him at every moment.
+But with Jane we sees Rochester slowly, quietly unburden himself, and we feel the relief it gives him.
+By the time Hurt's lays his face against Gainsbourg's during the proposal, it isn't the explosive moment that many readers might imagine, or that other actors choose to portray.
+Rather, it’s a sigh of relief: Jane and Rochester finally allow themselves to connect—to embrace and be embraced—after years of isolation.

 Negative: I love William Hurt as an actor, so it was disappointing to be underwhelmed by his performance.
 At its best, and with the right interpretive eye, Hurt's performance is the 'positive' above.
 At its worst, it's too sedate and one-dimensional to be truly faithful.
-Hurt—and the 1996 adaptation as a whole—does a great job of portraying the nuances of loneliness and connection, but he doesn't get at the more obvious facets of Rochester—his physicality, capriciousness, and even charm—that fans of the book expect.
-Hurts nails the gloom but misses the character’s joy, humor, and wit.
-Hurt also doesn't fit the billing of the dark, broad shouldered man with dark, expressive eyes.
+Hurt—and the 1996 adaptation as a whole—does a great job of portraying the nuances of loneliness and connection, but he doesn't get at the more obvious facets of Rochester—his passion, capriciousness, and even charm—that Brontë more overtly describes in the book.
+Hurts devotes so much attention to Rochester’s gloom that he misses so much else.
+Hurt also doesn't fit the billing of the decisive, broad shouldered man with dark, expressive eyes.

 8. Ciaran Hinds, Jane Eyre 1997